Fakerallen/thingpark-iot-flow-js-driver/examples/simple-driver/README.md

   }
 ```

-Then, you will be able to launch tests using command `npm test`
+Then, you will be able to launch tests using command `npm test`.

 ### Create files